-Loss and attrition of business critical knowledge and experiences can expose organisations to safety and availability risks.
+Loss and attrition of business critical knowledge and experiences can expose organizations to safety and availability risks.

 The quality and availability of expertise can be affected by crew changes, an ageing workforce, employee mobility, hand-overs, and asset transfer.

-Increasingly, organisations anticipate these risks by initiating systematic knowledge retention and transfer programmes.
+Increasingly, organizations anticipate these risks by initiating systematic knowledge retention and transfer programmes.
 Focusing on a vital few critical knowledge areas ensures that investments are targeted and aligned with corporate strategy.

 DNV GL has experience in creating knowledge management strategies that focus on mitigating risks and vulnerabilities in critical knowledge areas.
 We concentrate on three areas of knowledge loss:

 People: through retirement, career moves and staff mobility